ay/devenv/README.md

 ## Requirements

-I've only tested this on recent versions of Ubuntu and OS X Yosemite.
+I've only tested this on recent versions of Ubuntu and OS X El Capitan.
 You need:

   * Git
   * curl